-- 1. At the direction of the District Office, Principal or Designee will deactivate Lockdown event by announcing "ALL CLEAR."
+- At the direction of the District Office, Principal or Designee will deactivate Lockdown event by announcing "ALL CLEAR."
 Teachers will not release students until "ALL CLEAR" is heard. - 2.
-Students may return to regular schedule. - 3.
+Communicate with parents of lockdown through School Messenger / Website - 3.
+Students may return to regular schedule. - 4.
 If student release is necessary, follow release plan.

-SOFT LOCKDOWN (CODE RED) PROCEDURE
+SOFT LOCKDOWN (CODE YELLOW) PROCEDURE